fredofromstart/The_Mots_Sapiens_Project/README.md

 Please, do download any of the available wish machines versions on this repository and try them out !

-To install a Ruby interpreter on your computer, so as to be able to run the script, I recommend this site : http://www.ruby-lang.org/en/downloads/ — I chose the second installation option.
+To install a Ruby interpreter on your computer, so as to be able to run the script, I recommend this site : http://www.ruby-lang.org/en/downloads/.

 To launch the script, enter « ruby tramice_721.0.0.1.rb » on the command line.